Yaroster/skoomaDen.me/src/content/blog/Arabes et Chinois Le Mur Des Cultures.md

 ## The New New Continent
 Since its meteoric economic rise, mainland China, with its 1.4 billion inhabitants, has disrupted global trade dynamics.
 This surge has revealed a market of consumers with growing purchasing power, eager for foreign experiences and products.
 However, this rise has caught many multinationals off guard.
 Too often, they underestimate the scale of the Chinese challenge.
 Companies already established managed to anticipate and position themselves, capturing crucial market shares.
 But for newcomers, the Chinese market feels like a wall.
 These latecomers inevitably hit a ceiling, repeating the same mistakes: a failure to grasp the nuances of a deeply coded culture.

-> "The Chinese market feels like a wall.
-These latecomers inevitably hit a ceiling, repeating the same mistakes: a failure to grasp the nuances of a deeply coded culture."
+> <mark>"The Chinese market feels like a wall.
+These latecomers inevitably hit a ceiling, repeating the same mistakes: a failure to grasp the nuances of a deeply coded culture."</mark>

 ## Translating China: Design and Language
 Translation in China goes far beyond words.
 It touches on cultural and technological aspects often imperceptible to a Western eye.
 The Chinese digital ecosystem perfectly illustrates this difference.
 While some Chinese apps have made their way into our daily lives, it often comes at the cost of a complete overhaul of their interface to meet Western standards.
 In China, however, the user experience follows a logic that confounds outsiders, reflecting fundamentally different priorities and practices.